openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/olfactoryEntorhinalCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Olfactory entorhinal cortex' is a regional part of brain.
-It is part of the entorhinal cortex.
+   :definition: Is a regional part of brain.
+Is part of the entorhinal cortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0022453) ('is_a' and 'relationship')]
    :description: A part of the entorhinal area defined on the basis of connectivity.
-It is the rostral portion, which receives a projection from the olfactory bulb (Price-90)-Adapted from Brain Info
+It is the rostral portion, which receives a projection from the olfactory bulb (Price-90)-Adapted from Brain Info. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0022453)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0107958
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0022453#olfactory-entorhinal-cortex-1
    :name: olfactory entorhinal cortex